TME520/miniLightShow/README.md

 # miniLightShow

-**A RGB light with various patterns and effects based on Arduino and Duinotech 40 LEDs matric shield**
+**A RGB light with various patterns and effects based on Arduino and Duinotech 40 LEDs matrix shield**

 A nice weekend project for beginners, affordable, fun and no soldering required.